The Ultimate Guide to Construction Retainage

 • Negotiating favorable terms and percentages.
 For example, requesting variable rates that decrease as a job successfully progresses.

-• Ensuring each contract you sign specifically spells out all the terms and conditions related to release of retainage.
+• Ensuring the terms of the contract you sign specifically spells out all the terms and conditions related to the release of retainage.

 • Addressing any concerns before starting on a job